fryasdf/wp-bildog-website/wp-content/plugins/envira-gallery-lite/readme.txt

 == Changelog ==

+= 1.5.6.1 =

+* Fix: Improved image selection based on various settings.
+* Fix: Minor bug fixes.

+= 1.5.6.1 =

+* Fix: Fix cases where images appear blurry with automatic layout
+* Fix: Minor bug fixes

+= 1.5.6 =

+* Fix: PHP optimizations to improve performance
+* Fix: Automatic Layout option now selects default images based on the specified row height to improve gallery loading times
+* Fix: Minor bug fixes

+= 1.5.5.1 =

+* Fix: Fatal Error on empty trash for galleries

+= 1.5.5 =
+* Added: Select Image sizes for Automatic Layout.
+* Fix: Some servers limit how many images can be inserted at a time.
+* Fix: Various minor bug fixes.

+= 1.5.4 =
+* Fix: Error with lightbox script causing it not to load in some instances.

+= 1.5.3 =
+* Updated: Revising Fancybox JS.

 = 1.5.2 =
 * Fix: Justified layout setting of 150 pixels for row height applies to galleries that were using the older automattic layout.